dxiai/styleguide/blogs.md

 ## Pages

 A page is a fixed page that contains static information.
 Pages are used for generic information.
-The server also as landing pages.
+They serve also as landing pages for project categories.

 ## Blog Posts